jbcannon/REU/assignments/annotated-bib.md

 ## Assignment

-The instructor will develop a reading list for each student individually in order to:
+The instructor will develop a [reading list](../assignments/reading-list.md) for each student individually in order to:
 1) develop a broad background of the context and importance of your research question,
 2) provide information on technical aspects of your project, and
 3) provide examples of similar studies or approaches in other systems.

 You should spend approximately 1-1.5 hours reading and summarizing each reading.
 As you read, you will create an annotated bibliography and write a separate entry summarizing each of the articles or book chapters assigned for your project.
 For each reading, provide a 200–400 word critical summary of each reading.
 For each entry, include the title, author(s), publication year, and journal or book title in the form of a proper bibliographic citation.
 See the [Scientific Style and Format Citation Quick Guide](https://www.scientificstyleandformat.org/Tools/SSF-Citation-Quick-Guide.html) for details on format for formatting bibliographic citations.
 The guiding prompts below provide guidance to help you evaluate each article critically.
 Depending on the focus of each individual reading, the emphasis of your summary will change

-Some readings are designed to provide project context, thus in your summary, focus on the importance or background of the problem or question and general findings (See [Evaluation questions focused on research context](#evaluation-questions-focused-on-research-context) below).
+Some readings from the [reading list](../assignments/reading-list.md) are designed to provide project context, thus in your summary, focus on the importance or background of the problem or question and general findings (See [Evaluation questions focused on research context](#evaluation-questions-focused-on-research-context) below).
 Other readings are provided for technical guidance.
 For these, emphasize the study design, methods, or detailed summaries of results (See [Evaluation questions focused on technical guidance](#Evaluation-questions-focused-on-technical-guidance) below).

 The summaries will form the basis for an introduction and discussion of your final research report.
 In your annotated bibliography include any diagrams, figures, or tables that you feel concisely demonstrate an important or relevant aspect of the reading.
 Screen captures can be useful for adding supporting material such as relevant figures or tables (Instructions for screen captures: [Mac](https://support.apple.com/en-us/HT201361)/[Win](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b)).